haraldtan/construction-worker-unrealcv/README.md

 # Steps to enable plugin and segmentation view

-1. The plugin is installed under plugins/UnrealCV.
-To check if it is enabled, go to Edit > Plugins > Search for Unreal CV > Enable
+1. The plugin is installed under Plugins/UnrealCV.
+To check if it is enabled in Unreal Engine, go to Edit > Plugins > Search for Unreal CV > Enable
-2. Under Edit > Project Settings > Platforms > Windows, check if Default RHI is set to DirectX 11
+2. Under Edit > Project Settings > Platforms > Windows, ensure that the Default RHI is set to DirectX 11
 3. Press Play
 4. Press the Back Quote (`) key to show console
 5. In the console, enter in `vset /viewmode object_mask`, the scene shall turn similar to the above screenshot